 It is best to use an eco-friendly laundry detergent when washing your Organic Crib Mattress Pad Protector.
 Water is not harmful to natural materials, but we do not recommend using strong solvents.
-Your crib mattress pad protector should be dried completely before putting it back on the crib mattress.
+Your crib mattress pad protector should be dried thoroughly before putting it back on the crib mattress.

 Notes on Cleaning